 Then you hear the recording, once only.
 You must choose one from three answers options to each question.

-In the modal paper, the speaker is your imaginary guide on a tour round the Münchener Stadtsmuseum.
+In the model paper, the speaker is your imaginary guide on a tour round the Münchener Stadtsmuseum.

 Listening Part 3 (Teil Drei):